 The largest city in the nation's Rocky Mountain region, Denver has a thriving bar scene, including a number of gay hangouts situated in different neighborhoods all over town, plus several mixed and very friendly lounges, and a terrific dining scene that tends to emphasise casual decor and a laid-back vibe along with well-crafted regional American food and high-quality craft spirits and beers.
 It's a pretty fun city to fill up your tank, whether with booze or food and if you're looking to partake of racier endeavors, you can always check out the Denver Gay Bathhouse Guide.

-With that in mind, read on below and on the following pages for an alphabetical survey of great, gay-friendly nightclubs, lounges, coffeehouses, restaurants, and other inviting places to hang out in the Mile High City.
+With that in mind, read on below for a survey of great, gay-friendly nightclubs, lounges, coffeehouses, restaurants, and other inviting places to hang out in the Mile High City.